komolion/komolionfund.org/_projects/supporting_schools.md

 ---
-title: Supporting Schools in Kajiado
+title: Supporting Schools
-image: ../assets/images/projects/header_photos/kajiado-schools.jpg
+image: /assets/images/projects/header_photos/supporting_schools.jpg
 ---
 Kajiado is a town about 50 miles south of Nairobi, Kenya.
 We have been involved with the Africa Inland Church boarding school for girls there, as well as with a school for physically and intellectually challenged children on the same